cloudyluna/cdda-custom-experimental/README.md

 - Executable tarball direct download: https://github.com/CleverRaven/Cataclysm-DDA/releases/download/cdda-experimental-2024-07-24-0510/cdda-linux-tiles-sounds-x64-2024-07-24-0510.tar.gz

 #### Exposed executables:
-  - `cdda-tiles-launcher` - A shell script to launch cataclysm-tiles with the user directory located in custom location.
+  - `cdda-tiles-launcher` - Most user should use this.
+A shell script to launch cataclysm-tiles with the user directory located in custom location.
 See [Default user directory](#default-user-directory) for further information.
   - `catacylsm-tiles` - The invoked game binary.
 Call this manually (with `--help` for info) if you want more control.